Eco-Home Vinegar Cleaning Recipes

 • Spray your kitchen sink with vinegar once you’re done cleaning up.

-• Wash/Mop your floors – Add 1/2 cup vinegar to a gallon of hot water.
+• Wash/Mop your floors – Add 1/2 cup vinegar to 1 gallon of hot water.

 • Deodorize your carpets – Add a 50/50 mixture of vinegar and water to a spray bottle and spritz onto your carpets.